Need a Save? Call Dave! 401-230-5520

 3. You did so while driving a motor vehicle on any public street or public highway in the state of Rhode Island.

-HOW IS DRIVING DEFINED FOR TEXT MESSAGING WHILE OPERATING A MOTOR VEHICLE?
+HOW IS DRIVING DEFINED FOR TEXT MESSAGING WHILE OPERATING A MOTOR VEHICLE IN RHODE ISLAND?

 Rhode Island law defines driving as “operating a motor vehicle on a public road, including operation while temporarily stationary because of traffic, a traffic light or stop sign, or otherwise, but does not include operating a motor vehicle when the vehicle has pulled over to the side of, or off, an active roadway and has stopped in a location where it can safely remain stationary.”
 R.I.
 Gen. Laws § 31-22-30(a)(1).

-WHAT IS THE DEFINITION A MOTOR VEHICLE WITHIN THE TEXT MESSAGING WHILE OPERATING A MOTOR VEHICLE LAW?
+WHAT IS THE DEFINITION A MOTOR VEHICLE WITHIN THE TEXT MESSAGING WHILE OPERATING A MOTOR VEHICLE LAW IN RHODE ISLAND?

 Rhode Island law defines a motor vehicle as “any vehicle that is self-propelled by a motor, including, but not limited to: automobiles, trucks, vans, construction vehicles, etc.” R.I.
 Gen. Laws § 31-22-30(a)(4).

-HOW IS A WIRELESS HANDSET AND PERSONAL WIRELESS COMMUNICATION DEVICE DEFINED?
+HOW IS A WIRELESS HANDSET AND PERSONAL WIRELESS COMMUNICATION DEVICE DEFINED IN RHODE ISLAND?

 Rhode Island law defines a wireless handset as “a portable electronic or computing device, including cellular telephones and personal digital assistants (PDAs), capable of transmitting data in the form of a text message.”
 R.I.
 Gen. Laws § 31-22-30(a)(10).